-BIOL 101, 102, 103 General Biology 8-12
+BIOL 101, 102, 103 or BIOL 201, 202 General Biology 8-12

-or

-BIOL 201, 202 Anatomy and Physiology
+BIOL 222 Anatomy and Physiology

-BIOL 222 Microbiology 5
+ENGL 121, 122 Microbiology 5

-ENGL 121, 122 College Writing 8
+CHEM 101, 102 College Writing 8

-Chemistry (a complete course with laboratory) 8-12
+Chemistry (a complete course with laboratory) 9-12

 Humanities 12

 Select from at least two fields: fine arts (3 quarter hours of applied music or arts may be included), language, literature, philosophy or speech (highly recommended).

-Physics 6
+PHYS 201, 202 Physics 6

-(A course with laboratory is required, in addition, of students not having had high school physics).
+PHYS 204, 205 A course with laboratory is required.

 Religion 12

+Students must have an average of two quarter hours of religion for every quarter of attendance at a Seventh-day Adventist college up to 12 hours.

 Social Studies 12

-To include child or adolescent psychology, general psychology, (minimum 4 quarter hours).
+To include general psychology, human growth and development.
 Additional courses may be selected from economics, history, political science or sociology.

 Electives 18-21

 To meet the minimum of 96 quarter hours.
-Courses in art and behavioral sciences are recommended.
+Courses in art and crafts and behavioral sciences are recommended.